Tech-at-DU/Magic-8Ball-Swift4/P5-Connecting-Code/content.md

 # Keeping Things DRY

 One general rule of thumb for programming is keeping things _DRY_.
 DRY stands for Don't Repeat Yourself.
-In other words, you should bed constantly copying and pasting the same code over and over in your codebase.
+In other words, you shouldn't be copying and pasting the same code over and over in your codebase.

+> [info]
+Why do you think copying and pasting your code in multiple places is bad practice?

 In our current logic, you can see that we have the same logic for randomly choosing and display an answer twice.
 We can refactor this to a single method and call this method from both the shake event and button tap instead.